nyu-pl-fa18/class02/README.md

 * Dangling references
 * Memory leaks

-We will discuss memory management in more detail later.
+We will discuss automatic memory management in more detail later.
+However, it is helpful to understand how allocation and deallocation requests by the program are implemented.

+Ultimately, a program's requests for fresh heap memory are relayed to the operating system via system calls.
+The operating in turn grants the program access to memory blocks that it can use to store its dynamically allocated objects.
+Since system calls are expensive, the program's memory management subsystem usually requests large memory blocks from the operating system at a time which it then manages itself to satisfy dynamic allocation requests for smaller chunks of memory that fit into the large block.

-The heap starts out as a single block of memory.
-As objects are allocated and deallocated, the heap becomes broken into smaller blocks, some in use and some not in use.
+The heap thus starts out as a single block of memory.
+As objects are allocated and deallocated, the heap becomes broken into smaller subblocks, some in use and some not in use.

 Most heap-management algorithms make use of a *free list*: a singly linked list containing blocks not in use.

-* *Allocation*: a search is done to find a free block of adequate size
+* *Allocation*: a search is done through the free list to find a free block of adequate size.
+Two possible algorithms:
   * *First fit*: first available block is taken
   * *Best fit*: all blocks are searched to find the one that fits the best
-* *Deallocation*: the block is put on the free list
+* *Deallocation*: the deallocated block is put back on the free list

 *Fragmentation* is an issue that degrades performance of heaps over time:
 * *Internal fragmentation* occurs when the block allocated to an